Farama-Foundation/SuperSuit/README.md

 ### Required multiagent environment attributes

-Many wrappers require an environment to support the optional `possible_agents`, `observation_spaces`, and `action_spaces` attributes.
+Many wrappers require an environment to support the optional `possible_agents` attribute.
 These are required because the wrapper needs to know all the spaces in advance.
 The following is a complete list of wrappers which require these attributes: